ShayanPersonal/checkered-cnn/README.md

 python demo_cifar.py --data_path ../data/cifar --convert
 ```

-See each file for more information and arguments.
+If you want to customize stuff see each file for more information and arguments.